Wellington Central Library: The new Wellington Central Library

 The new building offered 4000 m2 of extra public space and meant all services could be together in one building.
 There was also a public parking area in the basement with lift access to all floors, which improved access for those with mobility issues or young children.
 Aspects of the design were provocative and attracted controversy.

 The new library cost $32 million and had 14200 m2 of space.
 The building was five storeys high, with the library taking up three floors, each covering over 3000 m2, and the top two floors being leased as office space.
 The curved wall of the three storeys of the library facing Civic Square was made of glass with window seats and desks looking into the square.
 There was also a mezzanine floor between the ground and first floors, containing a café, public toilets, meeting rooms and a small retail space.
 The library was said to be the first public library in Australasia to have a café inside it, though the café had separate entrances for security reasons.
 The library featured various artworks including Para Matchitt's sculpture Waharoa, based on the gateway to Te Kooti's pā, which highlighted the library's Māori collection.
 A colonnade ran along the outside of the building from Victoria Street up a ramp to Civic Square, with its columns designed as metal nikau palms.
 Two more palms framed the main entrance in Victoria Street.
 At the third floor level a two-storey cantilevered portico connected the library to the neighbouring Council administration building.
 This structure contained offices, meeting rooms and a staff cafeteria.

-The new building was opened by the Governor-General on 9 December 1991.
-A year later the library's manager Jane Hill reported that in its first year of operation the library had seen 70% more visitors, and a corresponding increase in items borrowed.
-The library had become a tourist attraction, and was popular with businesspeople at lunchtimes.
-She attributed the rise in numbers partly to the attractive design of the building.
-Clarks Café on the mezzanine floor also reported that the café had been very successful in its first year.

 2013 earthquake damage

-The two-storey structure linking the library to the Council administration building was damaged in the July 2013 Seddon earthquake, and there were fears it might collapse.
+The two-storey structure linking the library to the council administration building was damaged in the July 2013 Seddon earthquake, and there were fears it might collapse.
 It was removed between November 2014 and February 2015 at a cost of $800,000.